biyunwu/react-google-map-project/README.md

 ## Responsiveness and Layout

-The website is quit responsive.
-When the viewport is equal to or above 800px, the sidebar is docked and the burger icon in the header is hidden automatically.
-Otherwise, the sidebar is hidden and the burger icon works.
+This project is designed to be responsive.
+When the width of the viewport is equal to or above 800px, the sidebar is docked and the burger icon in the header is hidden automatically.
+Otherwise, the sidebar is hidden and the burger icon is visible.
 See the below images for more details.

 ### Desktop Version